jcs-instructor/mobtimer/reminders.md

 **Practices to Focus On**:

+- When entering commands from Terminal, write script first (so have a record of steps needed / makes environment changes repeatable)
 - Snack for Ethan
 - Always look at reminders & have 1 or 2 things to focus on (at least)